-We placed in-service or partially placed in-service seven properties between January 1, 2013 and March 31, 2014.
+We placed in-service or partially placed in-service seven properties between January 1, 2013 and June 30, 2014.
 The square footage amount for the four properties that are fully placed in-service is approximately 1.1 million square feet.
-One and Two Patriots Park is a two-phase redevelopment project for a single tenant.
+One and Two Patriots Park comprise a two-phase redevelopment project for a single tenant.